amphp/sync/docs/index.md

     /**
      * Acquires a lock on the semaphore.
      *
-     * @return \Amp\Promise<\Amp\Sync\KeyedLock> Resolves with an integer keyed lock object when the acquire is
+     * @return \Amp\Promise<\Amp\Sync\Lock> Resolves with an integer keyed lock object.
+Identifiers returned by the
-     *    successful.
-Keys returned by the locks should be 0-indexed.
-Releasing a key MUST make that same key available.
+     *    locks should be 0-indexed.
+Releasing an identifier MUST make that same identifier available.
+May fail with
+     *    a SyncException if an error occurs when attempting to obtain the lock (e.g. a shared memory segment closed).
      */
     public function acquire(): Promise;
 }